Ubayed-Bin-Sufian/sugar-docs/src/contributing.md

 git push --force origin
 ```

-Then respond on the pull-request.
+Then respond on the pull request.

-### Keep your pull-request up to date
+### Keep your pull request up to date

 When there have been upstream commits while your pull-request was open, you should rebase your pull-request;